LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 I based my work on https://github.com/defucilis/TheHandyUnity

 You will need to install Text Mesh Pro to run the UI Example.
+(Sory, I realise that to late.
+Now it's a mess to change to generic UI)

 ### What is TheHandy
 TheHandy is a male masturbator than can be controlled by remote commands (HTTP or Bluetooth) : https://www.thehandy.com/